magic-script/magic-script-components/docs/components/ProgressBar.md

 id: progressBar
 title: ProgressBar
 ---
+## Description

-ProgressBar is a component used to visualize the progression of an extended operation.
+ProgressBar is used to show the progress of an event.
+By default, a ProgressBar creates a horizontal progress bar.
+You cannot modify the progress bar size after you create it.

 ## Example